HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging: Results

 \subsection{Multi-Agent Walker Results}

 This section shows that \algo\ also works in a multi-agent task with continuous control and individual rewards.
-Figure \ref{fig:mw-3} shows that \algo\ performs substantially better than unaided independent local agents.
-Like in the cooperative navigation task, results here are averaged over five independent trials, with an additional 500-episode moving window to increase readability.
-Additional results in Figure \ref{fig:mw-5} confirm that \algo\ outperforms independent learning in the case of 5 walkers.
-In the case of N=3 walkers, we used a message length of 8 for the central agent, whereas an increased length of 10 showed a better performance for the N=5 walkers scenario.
-We did not include this result as Gupta et al.\ \cite{gupta2017cooperative} already show that independent learners outperform a centralized policy in the multi-agent walker domain.
+Figure \ref{fig:mw} shows that $\algo$v3 agents perform considerably better than unaided independent local agents.
+Like in the cooperative navigation task, results here are averaged over five independent trials, with an additional 5000-episode moving window to increase readability. \algo\ performing better in a domain like Multi-Agent Walker confirms the generalization of the approach to continuous action spaces and different reward structures.\footnote{We did not include the results corresponding to the other baselines here as Gupta et al.\ \cite{gupta2017cooperative} already show that independent learners outperform a centralized policy in the multi-agent walker domain.}

-\algo\ performing better in a domain like Multi-Agent Walker confirms the generalization of the approach to continuous action spaces and different reward structures.
-Positive results in increasing the number of agents further supports the claim of \algo\ being scalable.

-Results comparing the average performances and their standard errors of \algo\ and independent learning (IL) are shown in Table \ref{table:stderr}.
-The results for the two domains in this section show that (1) heterogeneous agents successfully learn messaging and enable multi-level coordination among the independent agents to enhance reinforcement learning using \algo\ approach, (2) \algo\ scales to more number of agents, (3) the approach works well in both discrete and continuous action spaces, and (4) the approach performed well with both individual rewards and global team rewards.
+The results for the two test domains show that (1) heterogeneous agents successfully learn messaging and enable multi-level coordination among the independent agents to enhance reinforcement learning using \algo\ approach, (2) \algo\ generalizes to heterogeneous local agents in the environment, (3) the approach works well in both discrete and continuous action spaces, and (4) the approach performed well with both individual rewards and global team rewards.